 Teachers use a rainbow behaviour system.
-Pupils start on the sunshine each day.
+Children start on the sunshine each day.
 Then for good behaviour and good work they move up the rainbow and receive a sticker at the end of the day.
 If they don't follow the Class Charter they move to the rain cloud and then the thunder cloud.
 On the thunder cloud they are seen by a member of SLT.
+Children are able to move back up again by improving their behaviour.